-Hi, This is Abhishek Rautela and in this blog post, I would like to share my journey to the prestigious OSCP certification.
-I’ll break this blog into a few sections so that you can go and read the section you’re more interested in.
-I cannot share much information about the exam machines or the labs due to restrictions by Offensive Security but I will try to provide my personal experience with the Labs and the exam.
+Dear OSCP enthusiasts, in this blog post, I would like to share my journey to the OSCP certification.
+This blog is divided into multiple sections so that you can go and read the section you’re more interested in.
+I cannot share much information about the exam machines or the labs due to the restrictions by Offensive Security but I will try to provide my personal experience with the Labs and the exam.

 The path to the OSCP can vary from person to person so this review won’t be justified without me telling about myself and my skillset prior to the certification.

 To cut it short, I don’t have any related education.
 The only time I studied Computers was in High School(10th grade).
 This dates back to 2011 when we were taught Java Programming at school.
 I really enjoyed learning to program back then.
 I was always good at programming and was able to score 92/100 in my Computers Exam which mainly consisted of Java Programming.
 Due to some reasons, I left Computers and decided to study Mathematics and Biology instead(The worst decision of my life).

 While on my job I started learning basic Networking from YouTube.
 You can easily find some quality eBooks for free.
 Some people in the industry recommend taking the CCNA prior to any hacking certification, but in my opinion, CCNA is overkill for hacking.
 You can try Network+ instead.
 In late 2018, I found a YouTube channel called HackerSploit.
 This channel is responsible for strengthening my basics and making me realize that infosec is where I wanted to be.
 January 2019, I formatted my laptop and installed Linux for the first time(Parrot).
 I switched to Kali a few months later(just because I found it lightweight) and have been using Kali and Ubuntu since then.